hackclub/hackducky/README.md

 # HackDucky - New YSWS!

+> **Note:** The DOCS page for this project was created with partial assistance from AI for formatting and structure.

 The hackclub themed USB rubber ducky ! - Check out [hackducky](https://hackclub.slack.com/archives/C08B8HZBC85)

 # What is this?